-- a) Personal Information.
-All information is needed. - b) Proposed Course.
-All proposed courses must be previously approved by the Committee on Educational Policy (CEP) and listed in the UCSD General Catalog.
-If a new course is proposed, a Request for Course Approval form must be submitted and approved by CEP prior to submitting the Course Proposal Form to the Summer Session Office. - c) Course Description.
-Courses taught during Summer Session must adhere to the description approved by the Committee on Educational Policy.
-Approval from the Committee on Educational Policy is required for any changes to approved course descriptions.
-It is the responsibility of the instructor to announce any approved changes to the course description at the first course meeting. - d) Classroom Scheduling.
+- a) Personal Information (for the proposed faculty to teach the course).
+All information is required to complete the faculty appointment. - b) Proposed Course.
+All proposed courses must be previously approved by the Academic Senate Educational Policy Committee (EPC) and listed in the UCSD General Catalog.
+If a new course is proposed, a Request for Course Approval form must be submitted and approved by EPC prior to submitting a Course Proposal Form to the Summer Session Office. - c) Course Description.
+Courses taught during Summer Session must adhere to the description approved by EPC.
+Approval from EPC is required for any changes to approved course descriptions.
+It is the responsibility of the faculty to announce any approved changes to the course description at the first course meeting. - d) Classroom Scheduling.
 The Registrar's Office assigns "general assignment" classrooms based on projected enrollment.
 If a specific classroom is needed for a course, be sure to include this information on the course proposal form.
 If actual enrollment exceeds the size of the classroom, the Registrar's Office will search for a larger classroom.
-Instructors should check http://TritonLink.ucsd.edu for the most up-to-date classroom location.
 If a classroom is needed for a discussion or review session, it must be requested on the Course Proposal Form.
 Schedule changes (days and class times) are not permitted beginning the first day of the session.
 Students commit to the posted course schedule and usually cannot accommodate changes to the hour, days, session (I vs. II), or to attend examination make-up sessions.
-Instructors are encouraged to check http://TritonLink.ucsd.edu for up-to-date scheduling changes.

-- e) Final Exams.
-Final exams must be given outside of the regular classroom time in accordance with the course approval from CEP.
+Faculty are encouraged to check http://TritonLink.ucsd.edu for up-to-date scheduling changes. - e) Final Examinations.
+Final examinations must be given outside of the regular classroom time in accordance with the course approval from EPC.
 The Registrar's office assigns final examination periods.
-The schedule is available at the Schedule of Classes when enrollment begins however the classroom location for the final examination is not posted until the fourth week of each session. - f) Course Calendar.
-Beginning summer 2011, special session courses must follow one of the options listed below.
+The schedule is available at the Schedule of Classes when enrollment begins, however the classroom location for the final examination is not posted until the fourth week of each session. - f) Course Calendar.
+For Summer 2013, special session courses must follow one of the options listed below.
 Independent study courses are included in this requirement.
-Please note: 5 week courses are NOT considered Special Session.
+Please note: Five (5) week courses are NOT considered Special Session.